Chirala: Economy

-Chirala has ITC Factory which process cigarette raw materials.

-Etymology

-The city was also known as Kshirapuri, (క్షీరపురి, Telugu) which means "sea of milk" in Sanskrit.The city was carved out of Sudhanagaram, original name of Patha Chirala, that was granted to Chirala Anantharaju by Goparaju Ramanna, Minister of the Kakatiya king, Ganapati Deva, during Saka 1067 (1145 AD) as mentioned in the records obtained from the Madras Oriental Library.
-His descendant, Chirala Venkata Krishnudu, leased out the present Chirala area for raising a new township.
-Thus, present-day Chirala was born on 1604 AD.
+Handloom weaving industry is one of the main industries the city.
+Chirala Mandal consists of various villages in which Agriculture is the main source of income.
+Paddy, Maize are the crops majorly cultivated across villages of Chirala.
+Coastal Villages of Chirala get their income by Fishery.

+Chirala also boasts a long coastline, with a number of beaches.
+Vodarevu and Ramapuram are the most famous, with the hospitality industry blooming in their vicinity owing to the State Government's increasing focus.

 Geography

 The coordinates of the city are and is located at an altitude of 3 m from the coast of Bay of Bengal.

 Governance

 Chirala retained its position as municipal town since 1871 As of 1981 census of India except for a short period of about two years from 1938 to 1940 when it was suspended and it was converted in to Panchayat, due to political reason.
 Its position as municipal town was again restored in December, 1940.At present Chirala Municipality is the civic governing body of the city.
 It is a first grade municipality, constituted on 1 December 1940 and has a jurisdictional area of 13.57 km2 with 33 election wards.
 The present Municipal Commissioner of the city is P.Sreenivasa Rao.
 The constituents of Chirala urban agglomeration include, Chirala Municipality, census City of Chirala, Vetapalem; out growths of Ipurupalem, Ramakrishna Puram and Kothapeta.